We caught up with our man on the ground in Leutasch, Austria to find out what it’s like working in one of Europe’s most famous snow resorts…

 Definitely – it’s the best job in the world!

 I like to do a recce of the resort and prepare for the next customers.
 I also love to ski – it’s my great passion!
 I’m actually going out snowshoeing after this interview and then to meet a friend for coffee.
 It’s not a bad life…

-Meet Steve in person on our Winter Walking and Cross-Country Skiing holidays in Leutasch and Seefeld.
+Meet Steve in person on our Winter Walking and Cross-Country Skiing holidays in Leutasch.
 Or find him in Brittany, France during the summer months, on our coastal walking and coastal cycling holidays!